MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql-copy-activity.md

 ## Table summary

-To learn more information about copy activity in Azure Data Lake Gen2 Storage, see the following table.
+To learn more information about copy activity in Azure Cosmos DB for NoSQL, see the following table.

 ### Source